Last updated: May 4, 2026

 In Illinois, a homestead means your main home.
 Relief usually lowers the home’s equalized assessed value (EAV), which is the taxable value used on the bill.
 That means the real dollar savings depend on where you live, because county, city, school, and special district tax rates are different.

-Important honesty check: as of March 2026, we could not verify an active statewide Illinois senior circuit-breaker rebate on current Illinois Department of Revenue property tax relief pages.
+Important honesty check: as of May 6, 2026, we could not verify an active statewide Illinois senior property tax circuit-breaker rebate on current Illinois Department of Revenue property tax relief pages.
 Older articles may still mention past programs or the one-time 2022 Illinois property tax rebate, but that was not set up as an annual senior benefit.

 Quick facts Illinois seniors should know

-- Best takeaway: Start with your county assessor contact, not just a tax preparer.
+- Best takeaway: Start with your county assessor, not just a tax preparer.

 - Major rule: The Senior Freeze only freezes EAV, so your bill can still rise if local tax rates rise.

-- Real-world obstacle: Household income rules are often broader than people expect, and some counties count other household members too, as shown in the McHenry County Senior Freeze guidance.
+- Real-world obstacle: Household income rules are often broader than people expect.
+Some counties count other people in the home too, as shown in McHenry County guidance.

 - Useful statistic: In Illinois, homeowners without a mortgage still had median selected monthly owner costs of $792 in 2020-2024, according to the U.S. Census Bureau.